ashumeow/random-space-images/README.md

 ```
 Execution:
 Run hubble.py using Git or Python interpreter or anything that runs Python.
 I used Python 2.7.10 [Latest].
 This works for any Python 2.7+
+Note: Oh!
+Turn on your internet connection while trying it.
 ```
 <b>Release:</b>
 There will be a release soon.
 For now, there is a pre-release.